digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 it.

-In this way, package authors can publish new package versions that automatically improve contracts’ functionality without requiring any error prone migrations, without downtime, without requiring any additional network traffic, and without any extensive communication with downstream users.
+In this way, package authors can publish new package versions that improve contracts’ functionality without requiring any error prone migrations, without downtime, without requiring any additional network traffic, and without any extensive communication with downstream users.